dastrobu/argtree/README.md

 #### Flag Prefixes
 By default long names get the prefix "--" and short names get the prefix "-".
-Other prefixed can be specified via
+Other prefixes, to handle e.g. `+a`, can be specified.
 ```swift
 let a = Flag(shortName: "a", shortPrefix: "+")
 ```
-to handle the flag `+a`.
 The same can be done for long prefixes.

 #### Passing a Flag Multiple Times
 By default passing the same flag multiple times is reported as error (`FlagParseError.flagAllowedOnlyOnce`).